AdilShamim8/Prompt-Engineering/AI Prompt Engineering for Beginners/Prompt Engineering for Beginners.md

 - Simple, well-defined tasks
 - When you need quick results
 - For tasks the model has likely seen during training
-- When providing examples would be time-consuming or impractical
+- When providing examples, it would be time-consuming or impractical

 **Key Principles for Effective Zero-Shot Prompts:**